abhik-s-basu/Will-Hero/README.md

 - The EndGame, PauseGame and GameWonMenu have been created using FXML and controller classes from Java as well.
 - Sound has been added as well, to make the gameplay more immersive.

-## 🖼️ Design & Implementation

-- Fully functional game with with lots of additional features
-- Audio assets have been used to replicate the original game to the maximum
-- Revive Functionality for the Hero on his First Death based on Coins
-- 2 Kinds of Weapons for the Hero
-- Choice between 4 different Hero Helmets
-- Auto generated player statistics for recap
-- Custom implemented video recording which captures this screen only for a specified duration
-- Ghost feature which can be used to play against your previous game
-- Implemented Custom Exceptions and JavaFX Components by building on top of the standard tools

 ## 👀 Gameplay Design